Our posts contain affiliate links. Sometimes, not always, we may make $$ when you make a purchase through these links. No Ads. Ever. Learn More

 Even though you can shoot with a maximum ISO setting of 6400 with the Olympus Stylus Tough TG4, you’ll want to stick with an ISO of 800 or less to avoid noise (incorrect pixels) from appearing in your images.

 You can record movies at full HD quality with this camera, and Olympus’ designers gave the TG4 a dedicated movie recording button to simplify the process of recording videos.

-Unlike many small point and shoot type cameras, the Olympus Stylus Tough TG4 has an excellent battery life.
-Olympus estimates this camera can shoot 380 photos per charge, and real world testing showed that this number is pretty accurate … unlike many cameras, where manufacturers routinely inflate the estimated battery lifespan.
+Unlike many small point-and-shoot type cameras, the Olympus Stylus Tough TG4 has excellent battery life.
+Olympus estimates this camera can shoot 380 photos per charge, and real-world testing showed that this number is pretty accurate … unlike many cameras, where manufacturers routinely inflate the estimated battery lifespan.

-Because of the strong battery life, the built-in WiFi connectivity in the TG4 is useful, allowing you to share photos through the Olympus app on your mobile device.
-Even with the high capacity battery with this camera, constant use of the GPS and WiFi connectivity will cut your battery life quite a bit.
+Because of the strong battery life, the built-in WiFi connectivity in the TG4 is useful, allowing you to share photos through the Olympus TG-4 app on your mobile device.
+Even with the high-capacity battery with this camera, constant use of GPS and WiFi connectivity will cut your battery life quite a bit.